markjnkim/es_mod/resources/templates/REQUIRED-REVISED.md

 By the end of class, students will be able to:

 @TODO
-* Explain
+* Explain...

-* Implement
+* Implement...

-* Use
+* Use...

 * Etc.

 ## Preparing For Class/Instructor Notes

+* When reviewing activities, ask for volunteers to share their solutions and/or ask students to walk through the solution, line-by-line.

 * If you are comfortable doing so, live code the solutions to the activities.
 If not, no worries.
-Use the prompts and talking points for review.
+Use the solutions provided and follow the prompts and talking points for review.

 * If you are comfortable doing so, share your struggle and/or personal experiences learning and working with the concepts covered in this lesson.